 You should see a doctor about your neck cracking when you experience certain symptoms, such as (but not limited to) the following: loss of strength, persistent pain, herniated disc, degenerative disc disease, loss of feeling (or numbness), limited mobility, stiff neck, or if you feel anything that may seem out of the ordinary for you.

 Your repeated efforts at cracking your own neck may possibly lead to issues with blood vessel or even blood clots.
-Also if during your attempts at joint cracking are later accompanied by pain, stop immediately and see a professional.
+Also if during your attempts at joint cracking are later accompanied by reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain, stop immediately and see a professional.

 Do NOT attempt to cure these issues on your own, by cracking your own neck.
 Instead, consult with a trusted physician as he or she will be best-equipped to find solutions to any problems that might arise because of your habit.